 - November 3 is also Sadie Hawkins Day.

-- If you’re fortunate, you may experience an “Indian Summer” in November; but it can only come between November 11 and 20, technically.
+- If you’re fortunate, you may experience an “Indian Summer” in November; but according to the traditional definition, it can only occur between November 11 and 20!
 What is an Indian Summer?

 November is Banana Pudding Lovers Month—who knew?
 Here are some more wacky celebrations to look forward to: